-This webinar will focus on the impact of diversity on the supervisory relationship and the importance of cultural competence in clinical supervision.
-Speakers will examine the influence that language, labeling, stereotyping, and implicit bias have on the supervisor and supervisee, as well as discuss strategies and techniques to improve cultural competencies for supervising SLPs and audiologists.
-The webinar will review the literature on diversity and cultural competence in supervision; discuss biases, powerimbalance, cultural humility, and self-analysis; and include case studies and activities that provide supervisors an opportunity to consider their own cultural identity and ways in which this identity influences their supervisory alliance.
+This webinar focuses on the impact of diversity on the supervisory relationship and the importance of cultural competence in clinical supervision.
+Speakers examine the influence that language, labeling, stereotyping, and implicit bias have on the supervisor and supervisee, as well as discuss strategies and techniques to improve cultural competencies for supervising SLPs and audiologists.
+The webinar reviews the literature on diversity and cultural competence in supervision; discusses biases, power imbalance, cultural humility, and self-analysis; and includes case studies and activities that provide supervisors an opportunity to consider their own cultural identity and ways in which this identity influences their supervisory alliance.

 You will be able to:

 - Identify the impact of language and stereotypes in supervisory relationships